Inzonee/otw-bandit-writeups/README.md

 # Bandit Level 8 → Level 9

+## Level Goal
-## The password for the next level is stored in the file data.txt and is the only line of text that occurs only once
+The password for the next level is stored in the file data.txt and is the only line of text that occurs only once

-## Comman used
+## Command used
 sort data.txt | uniq -u

 ## What I learned
 - "|" is a Pipe and can be used to connect two Commands.
 - sort sorts the document so repeated lines are in a Block.
-- uniq can be used tu filter out duplicated lines
+- uniq can be used to filter out duplicated lines
-- Pipe was in this scenario important scince uniq only compares line with the line immediatly preceding it which is why sort is neccesary.
+- Pipe was in this scenario important since uniq only compares line with the line immediately preceding it which is why sort is necessary.

+# Bandit Level 9 → Level 10

+## Level Goal
+The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters.

+## Command used
+strings data.txt | grep "=="

+## What I learned
+- strings can be used to filter out binary and only shows readable characters
+- binary files contain non-readable characters, strings extracts only ASCII text with 4+ printable characters